SciCompKL/MeDiPack/doc/mpiFunctions_layout.md

 	child of: function
 	attributes:             name -> The name of the argument. type -> The type of the argument.
               [optional] const -> If defined indicates that the argument is constant.
+              [optional] noptr -> Indicates that the request is no pointer type.

 element: type
   -> Special handling for datatype arguments.
 Depending on the interface they are treated as templates or normal arguments.